BELIEVER Meats Breaks Ground on Largest Cultivated Meat Production Facility in The World

 The facility's groundbreaking is the latest in a series of developments as BELIEVER prepares to bring its products to consumers, including its recent rebrand from Future Meat Technologies to BELIEVER Meats, its R&D breakthrough with cultivating lamb, and the creation of a global leadership team, to name a few.

-"Today's announcement is another example of the growth, progress and increased interest in this cutting-edge industry," says Robert Rankin, Executive Direct of the Association for Meat, Poultry, and Seafood Innovation (AMPS).
+"Today's announcement is another example of the growth, progress and increased interest in this cutting-edge industry," says Robert Rankin, Executive Director of the Association for Meat, Poultry, and Seafood Innovation (AMPS).
 "Members of AMPS Innovation look forward to continued advancements in this industry to support commercialization of cultivated meat, poultry and seafood."

 "The future of food starts with what we do today, and we are on the path to creating the change we seek," continues Johnson-Hoffman.
 "Through affordability, approachability, and availability, we want our products to become the meat of choice globally, and with the announcement of our new production facility, we are well on our way."